SMerrony/daikin2mqtt/USER_GUIDE.md

 `<fan-sweep-string>` is one of "OFF", "VERTICAL", "HORIZONTAL", "BOTH"

-In dehumidify mode, some units return a set temperature of "M", Daikink2MQTT will return 0 in this case.
+In dehumidify mode, some units return a set temperature of "M", *daikin2mqtt* will return 0 in this case.

-In some modes, set temperature and set humidity are reported as "--", Daikink2MQTT will return 0 in these cases.
+In some modes, set temperature and set humidity are reported as "--", *daikin2mqtt* will return 0 in these cases.

-The timestamp records when the data was collected from the unit.
+The timestamp records when the data were collected from the unit.
+Do not include the timestamp field in a `set/controls` request.

-### Sensor Message
+### Sensors
 Published to subtopic `/sensors`
 ```
 {